matthieuvion/mt-leaderboard/README.md

 ## Features

-- Retrieve details of daily challenges (with and without DLC).
+- Retrieve details of daily challenges (with and without DLC) : clan, starting conditions
-- Access leaderboard data for specific challenges (current day or previous day only)
+- Access leaderboard data for specific a challenge (current day or previous day only)
 - Obtain detailed information on a player's run
+- Api responses as Pydantic Models (Challenge, Leadearboard, Gamerun)
 - Game asset IDs (relics, cards, etc.) corresponding strings are stored in data/ (parsed from the modding community)

 ## Leadeboard API limitations